Early Childhood Curriculum

 Our philosophy embodies the principles, strands and goals of Te Whāriki, the Early Childhood Curriculum.
 We recognise the important role parents/whānau play in a child’s education and we seek to complement and build on this.
 We value parent/whānau input in the daily programme.
 We also value the input parents have in the decision making process for their child’s care and education.
 We believe that strong relationships between parents/whānau encourage partnerships in which everyone participates together to promote children’s learning and development.

-We are supported by and are part of the wider Rangi Ruru Community, and we value the opportunity this gives us to be part of the Rangi Ruru Girls’ School environment and the access to many physical and cultural learning opportunities offered in the environment.
+As a not-for-profit, community based centre, we are supported by and are part of the wider Rangi Ruru community.
+We value the opportunity to be part of the Rangi Ruru Girls’ School whanau and the access to many social, academic, physical and cultural learning opportunities offered within the environment.

 Te Tiriti o Waitangi